numpy/numpy/doc/source/reference/ufuncs.rst

     multiple outputs is deprecated, and will raise a warning in numpy 1.10, and an error in a future release.

+    If 'out' is None (the default), a uninitialized return array is created.
+    The output array is then filled with the results of the ufunc in the places that the broadcast 'where' is True.
+If 'where' is the scalar True (the default), then this corresponds to the entire output being filled.
+    Note that outputs not explicitly filled are left with their uninitialized values.

 *where*

     .. versionadded:: 1.7